UIUC-iSchool-DataViz/fall2021-acg-acu/week02/lecture04.md

   What operations can we do on data, how can we represent and compute distributions, and how do we scale values in relation to each other?
 ---

+## Weekly Visualization Reports

+Every week, you are to turn in a visualization you have found in the media (newspapers, magazines, online journalism) and a brief summary of something you like/don't like, think is interesting, etc.

+_These are meant to be easy points:_ No more than 2-3 sentences are needed in your description.

+We start: on Tuesday!

+---

 ## Today's Topics

+ * Types of data
  * Operational Palette
    * Filtering
    * Sampling